mLaSDI: Multi-stage latent space dynamics identification: Introduction

-\paragraph{Related Works.} Several works have applied equation-learning algorithms \cite{Brunton2016, Schmidt2009} to approximate the underlying latent space dynamics \cite{Benner2020, Cranmer2020, Issan2022, Qian2020}.
-Perhaps the most closely related work to LaSDI is that of \citet{Champion2019}, where an autoencoder is trained to learn a SINDy representation in the latent space.
-However, their proposed method is not parameterized and is less generalizable than the LaSDI framework.
+Several works have applied equation-learning algorithms \cite{Brunton2016, Schmidt2009} to approximate the underlying latent space dynamics \cite{Benner2020, Cranmer2020, Issan2022, Qian2020}.
+Perhaps the most closely related work to LaSDI is that of \citet{Champion2019}, who train an autoencoder to learn a SINDy representation in the latent space.
+However, their method is not parameterized and therefore less generalizable than LaSDI.

-Multiple authors have also proposed the idea of training sequential neural networks to achieve increased accuracy.
-Both \cite{Aldirany2024} and \cite{Wang2024} introduce multi-stage neural networks, where each stage a new network is introduced to learn the error from the previous stages.
+Multiple authors have also proposed the idea of training sequential neural networks in other contexts to achieve increased accuracy. { The authors in \cite{kani2017} perform intrusive multi-stage model by combining the proper orthogonal decomposition and Discrete Empirical Interpolation Method with stacked recurrent neural networks to achieve more efficient model order reduction.
+For non-intrusive methods, b}oth \cite{Aldirany2024} and \cite{Wang2024} introduce multi-stage neural networks, where at each stage a new network is introduced to learn the error from the previous stages.
 In \cite{Wang2024} the initial weights of the networks are altered in order to learn the residual more quickly, while \cite{Aldirany2024} increases the network size at each stage.
-Focusing specifically on physics-informed neural networks, \cite{Howard2025} introduces multiple stages of networks, where each stage involves simultaneously training a linear and nonlinear network to increase accuracy.
+For physics-informed neural networks, \cite{Howard2025} proposes a stacked architecture combining linear and nonlinear networks at each stage.
 Several authors \cite{Vincent2010,Yu2022, Zabalza2016} have also explored the use of stacked autoencoders to increase reconstruction accuracy.

+While multi-stage architectures exist in other contexts, none of these methods address the interpretability--accuracy trade-off inherent to LaSDI and other models with an interpretable latent space.
 To our knowledge, mLaSDI is the first multi-stage architecture designed for interpretable latent dynamics, where each stage must respect dynamical constraints.
 This is a notable departure from previous residual-learning networks and a fundamentally different challenge compared to prior stacked architectures.

-We demonstrate its performance on several PDE benchmark problems, showing that mLaSDI outperforms traditional LaSDI variants both in accuracy and computational efficiency.
+We emphasize that the goal of this manuscript is not to provide comparison with other popular residual-based learning approaches, but instead to provide a framework that can fundamentally improve results for many of the different LaSDI approaches.
+We demonstrate the performance of mLaSDI on several benchmark problems, showing that mLaSDI outperforms traditional LaSDI variants both in accuracy and computational efficiency.